 There are many different mechanisms used by organizations to shape their ability to perform and meet their organizational objectives.
 These can be thought of as the levers of organizational performance.

-Several different business authors have sought to define what these mechanism are, but as yet there seems to be no firm consensus.
-The types of things that may be considered mechanism, and which organizational design seeks to improve, include:
+Several different business authors have defined what some of these mechanism are, but as yet there seems to be no firm consensus.
+Some of the mechanisms are as follow:

 The Organizational Design Process

 The organizational design process is not too different from a fairly standard organizational change process.
 At it’s simplest, the organizational design process is as follows:

 Agree that the organizational design is required and obtain sponsorship,

 Determine what the desired future state of the organization is,

 Devise a plan and design the interventions required to move from the current state to the desired future state,

 Of course, this is a very simple summary of what is a considerably more complicated process which may include designing new operating models, deciding on and implementing new systems and ways of working, recruiting new leadership teams and refining organizational strategies.